PLATnya/FSDHA/README.md

 ## Implemented bonuses
 - **Automatic Progress Updates** via WebSocket
--- don't work with docker(don't know why.
-It's some websocket problem)
+- - don't work with docker and frontend production preview mode don't know why.
+It's some websocket problem have no time for test task left to deal with it)
 - **Downloadable Error Report**

 ## Tech Stack